-The verification requirements under the ML Regulations are, Regulation 5(a) and 5.3.11 (b)however, different as between a customer and a beneficial owner.
+The verification requirements under the ML Regulations are, however, different as between a customer and a beneficial owner.
 The identity of a customer must be verified on the basis of documents, data or information obtained from a reliable and independent source.
 The obligation to verify the identity of a beneficial owner is for the firm to take risk-based and adequate measures so that it is satisfied that it knows who the beneficial owner is.
 It is up to each firm to consider whether it is appropriate, in light of the money laundering or terrorist financing risk associated with the business relationship, to make use of records of beneficial owners in the public domain (if any exist), ask their customers for relevant data, require evidence of the beneficial owner's identity on the basis of documents, data or information obtained from a reliable and independent source or obtain the information otherwise.

-- 5.3.12 In low risk situations, therefore, it may be reasonable for the firm to confirm the beneficial owner's identity based on information supplied by the customer.
+5.3.12 In low risk situations, therefore, it may be reasonable for the firm to confirm the beneficial owner's identity based on information supplied by the customer.
 This could include information provided by the customer (including trustees or other representatives whose identities have been verified) as to their identity, and confirmation that they are known to the customer.
-While this may be provided orally or in writing, any information received orally should be recorded in written form by the firm. - Regulation 6(3)(b) 5.3.13 In some trusts and similar arrangements, instead of being an individual, the beneficial owner may be a class of persons who may benefit from the trust (see paragraphs 5.3.246ff).
+While this may be provided orally or in writing, any information received orally should be recorded in written form by the firm.

+In some trusts and similar arrangements, instead of being an individual, the beneficial owner may be a class of persons who may benefit from the trust (see paragraphs 5.3.238ff).
 Where only a class of persons is required to be identified, it is sufficient for the firm to ascertain and name the scope of the class.
+It is not necessary to identify every individual member of the class.

+Existing customers

+Regulations 7(2), 16(4)

-It is not necessary to identify every individual member of the class. - Existing customers - Regulations 7(2), 5.3.14 Firms must apply CDD measures at appropriate times to its existing customers on a risk-sensitive basis.
+Firms must apply CDD measures at appropriate times to its existing customers on a risk-sensitive basis.
 Firms must also apply CDD measures to any anonymous accounts or passbooks before they are used.
-The obligation to report suspicions of money laundering, or terrorist financing, however, applies in respect of all the firm's customers, as does the UK financial sanctions regime (see paragraphs 5.3.41-5.3.63). - 5.3.15 As risk dictates, therefore, firms must take steps to ensure that they hold appropriate information to demonstrate that they are satisfied that they know all their customers.
+The obligation to report suspicions of money laundering, or terrorist financing, however, applies in respect of all the firm's customers, as does the UK financial sanctions regime (see paragraphs 5.3.42-5.3.49).

+- As risk dictates, therefore, firms must take steps to ensure that they hold appropriate information to demonstrate that they are satisfied that they know all their customers.
 Where the identity of an existing customer has already been verified to a previously applicable standard then, in the absence of circumstances indicating the contrary, the risk is likely to be low.
-A range of trigger events, such as an existing customer applying to open a new account or establish a new relationship, might prompt a firm to seek appropriate evidence. - 5.3.16 [Deleted] - 5.3.17 Firms that do not seriously address risks (including the risk that they have not confirmed the identity of existing customers) are exposing themselves to the possibility of action for breach of the FCA Rules, or of the ML Regulations. .

-5.3.18 A firm may hold considerable information in respect of a customer of some years' standing.
+A range of trigger events, such as an existing customer applying to open a new account or establish a new relationship, might prompt a firm to seek appropriate evidence. - 5.3.16 Firms that do not seriously address risks (including the risk that they have not confirmed the identity of existing customers) are exposing themselves to the possibility of action for breach of the FCA Rules, or of the ML Regulations. - 5.3.17 A firm may hold considerable information in respect of a customer of some years' standing.
 In some cases the issue may be more one of collating and assessing information already held than approaching customers for more identification data or information.

-Acquisition of one financial services firm, or a portfolio of customers, by another